 3. How Will I Survive on Zero Carbohydrates?

-Prior to my experience with carnivore, I paraded around touting the benefits of an ultra-low-carb diet, but poo-pooed the idea of a zero-carb diet.
-I just couldn’t fathom how a zero-carb diet could be healthy when the brain relies on glucose for fuel.
+Prior to my experience with carnivore, I enthusiastically shared the benefits of an ultra-low-carb diet, and yet poo-pooed the idea of a zero-carb diet.
+I couldn’t fathom how eliminating carbs could be healthy when the brain relies on glucose for fuel.

 I’m sure you’ve heard the saying that glucose is the brain’s preferred source of fuel.
 And this is true (to some extent).
-When your body is programmed to rely on carbohydrates as its primary source of fuel— as in the Standard American Diet (SAD)— it’s estimated that the brain needs roughly 130-145 grams of glucose (from the breakdown of carbs) per day in order to function optimally.
+It’s estimated that the brain needs roughly 110-145 grams of glucose per day for optimal performance (6).
+Though keep in mind, such requirements assume your body is programmed to rely on carbohydrates as its primary source of fuel— as in the Standard American Diet (SAD) (7).
+Once an individual becomes “keto-adapted” the brain is able to use ketones (derived from fat) for about 50-70% of its every requirement (8).

 This is where the misunderstanding occurs.
-If your body (and brain) is relying on ketones for fuel, it’s no longer relying on glucose.
+Once your body is reliant on ketones for fuel, it’s no longer depends on glucose.
 However, the brain does require some glucose for optimal function.
-The good news is, your liver can make all the glucose it needs through a process known as gluconeogenesis (literally “making new glucose”).
+The good news is, your liver can make all the glucose it needs through a process known as gluconeogenesis (literally “making new glucose”) (9).

 What Compounds are Necessary for Gluconeogenesis to Occur?